zaheralkaei/The-Arabic-Midi-Keyboard-II/README.md

-# The Arabic midi keyboard II
+# The Arabic Midi Keyboard II

 This project is a combination of the Arabic MIDI Keyboard and the Drum Machine, which were originally separate applications.
 It allows you to play music using a computer keyboard or a touchscreen, and create drum patterns with various sounds.
 It is designed to be used in modern browsers, such as Google Chrome or Mozilla Firefox.